rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 1. Navigate to the selected output.
 Click the encoder to enter edit mode.
 2. Use the encoder to select the desired output level from 0 to 100% which corresponds to 0 to 5V.
 3. Click the encoder to exit edit mode.

+### Output Waveform

+Outputs 3 and 4 can output waveforms different from square.
+The waveform can be selected from the following options:

+The module supports outputting the square, triangle, sawtooth, and sine waveforms.
+In addition these outputs can generate random signals and smooth random waveforms.

+1. Navigate to the selected output.
+Click the encoder to enter edit mode.
+2. Use the encoder to select the desired waveform.
+The waveform will be updated in real-time.
+3. Click the encoder to exit edit mode.

 ### Tap Tempo